-A page which defines a certain part of your WordPress theme.
-Every template contains code which creates elements on the website once it’s loaded.
-Usually themes have few standard templates which generate content which every website is made of.
+A page that defines a certain part of your WordPress theme.
+Every template contains code that creates elements on the website once it’s loaded.
+Usually, themes have few standard templates which generate content that every website is made of.

-For example, header.php is one template which will create the header part of your website.
-It will be loaded on every page of your site so changing any part of the header.php template would change how header is presented in each and every page of your site.
+For example, header.php is one template that will create the header part of your website.
+It will be loaded on every page of your site so changing any part of the header.php template would change how the header is presented on each and every page of your site.

-Standard template files in almost every WP theme are: index.php, header.php, sidebar.php, footer.php, functions.php, single.php, comments.php but every theme might have its own unique template files which have a certain function.
+Standard template files in almost every WP theme are index.php, header.php, sidebar.php, footer.php, functions.php, single.php, comments.php but every theme might have its own unique template files that have a certain function.

-In WordPress, thumbnails will be shown next to summary of your articles, in your galleries, etc.
+In WordPress, thumbnails will be shown next to the summary of your articles, in your galleries, etc.

 A strip that can be found on top of your WordPress page which is shown once you’re logged in.
-Toolbar has appeared in version 3.1 and replaced Admin Bar.
-It contains few most important links and enables you to promptly access your dashboard, editor for writing new posts, gallery and any plugin/widget you need to access frequently.
+The toolbar has appeared in version 3.1 and replaced the Admin Bar.
+It contains the few most important links and enables you to promptly access your dashboard, editor for writing new posts, gallery, and any plugin/widget you need to access frequently.

-Automatic way of letting other people know you have used their link on your site.
-Let’s say someone was writing about similar topic and mentioned your article while providing a direct link to your web site, a trackback system will notify you about that.
+An automatic way of letting other people know you have used their link on your site.
+Let’s say someone was writing about a similar topic and mentioned your article while providing a direct link to your website, a trackback system will notify you about that.
 It is a great way of discovering how frequently and where people are sharing links to your site.

 Introduced in WordPress 2.9, Trash is a place where all deleted content is stored.
-Administrators and Editors who have power of deleting articles and comments will send the page, post or a comment in Trash once they hit the delete button.
+Administrators and Editors who have the power of deleting articles and comments will send the page, post, or comment in Trash once they hit the delete button.
 Everything in Trash will be stored there for 30 days in case you decide to restore the information.
-After that period of time your information will be lost forever.
+After that period of time, your information will be lost forever.

 Authentication in WordPress is used to check users who are trying to login to your site.
 Usually, a username and password are required, but many admins decide to provide that one extra step which makes the site more secure.
 Sometimes, a simple captcha will suffice but when you want maximum protection, you will go for two-step Authentication.

-If you want to keep up with technology behind your website powered by WordPress, you will have to keep an eye on updates.
-WordPress will automatically check for new version of itself and also keep track of your plugins and themes.
-Once WordPress finds an update, it will show you a notification in dashboard.
-Before accepting and installing an update, be sure your themes, plugins and widgets are compatible with your WordPress version.
+If you want to keep up with the technology behind your website powered by WordPress, you will have to keep an eye on updates.
+WordPress will automatically check for a new version of itself and also keep track of your plugins and themes.
+Once WordPress finds an update, it will show you a notification in the dashboard.
+Before accepting and installing an update, be sure your themes, plugins, and widgets are compatible with your WordPress version.

 Keep in mind that installed plugins or themes from third-party sources are not automatically updated and WordPress won’t be able to inform you about new versions of your plugins/themes.
 If so, be sure to find the updates on your own, usually tracking the developer’s site.

 When there is more than one user on a website, you should consider giving everyone a role.
-User role defines level of access to certain WordPress functions.
-Usually there is only one admin who runs the site and other users get different role depending on their job on the site.
+User role defines the level of access to certain WordPress functions.
+Usually, there is only one admin who runs the site and other users get different roles depending on their job on the site.

 User roles: Super Admin, Administrator, Editor, Author, Contributor, Subscriber

-Video blog (Vlog) is a term used to describe a blog which is presented in a video form.
+The video blog (Vlog) is a term used to describe a blog that is presented in a video form.
 Instead of typing and publishing a traditional blog for others to read, one can record video material and present information in a video format.
-If this material is presented frequently and periodically, it is called video blog or vlog.
+If this material is presented frequently and periodically, it is called a video blog or vlog.

 If you’re greedy and have enough money or really need plenty of power for your massive website with numberless visitors per day, check out dedicated servers.

-Windows, Apache, MySQL and PHP (WAMP) stand together in a package which is used for developing a website on a local computer.
-This package gives you the ability of creating a local web server which you can use to test your site.
+Windows, Apache, MySQL, and PHP (WAMP) stand together in a package that is used for developing a website on a local computer.
+This package gives you the ability to create a local web server that you can use to test your site.
 Because you install a server on your own hardware, you don’t have to pay any monthly fees to a hosting site and you are able to work locally which means that you get more control and you can work faster.
-WAMP is something you should consider installing if running Windows OS and if you want to learn more about developing websites or you just want to set up your entire site before uploading it on a payed server.
+WAMP is something you should consider installing if running Windows OS and if you want to learn more about developing websites or you just want to set up your entire site before uploading it on a paid server.